sudheera96/Group-4--Hunt-game/README.md

    5. After three days, if not accepted, assume rejection.
    6. Invite will be in the form of email to the registered email while creating an account.

-* Any user can choose to design a quest.
+* Any user can choose to design a quest, but will not be able to create a new location.

    1. The user serves as designer of any quest they create.
    2. The designer provides a quest name.